Y-CHETHAN/Digital-Image-Processing/Exp10-Record-Implementation of Erosion and Dilation/README.md

-# IMPLEMENTATION OF EROSION AND DILATION
+# Implementation of Erosion and Dilation

 ## AIM:
 To implement Erosion and Dilation using Python and OpenCV.
 ## SOFTWARE REQUIRED: